 4D3N BANGKOK ITINERARY

 DAY 1 – Arrival, Chinatown, and Night Markets

 Chatuchak Market is a must weekend market to visit.
-If your arrival in the city lands on a weekend, you can spend the entire afternoon disentangling the shop houses and food offerings available.
+If your arrival in the city lands on a weekend, you can spend the entire afternoon disentangling the shops and food offerings available.
 The market is located near Mochit BTS Station making it very accessible to every tourist exploring Bangkok.
 Shop ’til you drop from more than a thousand stalls selling items from garments, accessories, handicrafts, books and collectibles, arts, and even plants.
 If ever you arrive on a weekday, you can still enjoy few sections of the market and some stalls selling great food.
-Chatuchak Park is just across the road from the market so it’s also good activity to do people watching.
+Chatuchak Park is just across the road from the market so it’s also a good activity to do people watching.

 End the day by splurging a bit with a dinner buffet at the Bangkok Balcony Buffet on Baiyoke’s Sky Hotel’s 81st floor.
 Apart from the great Thai cuisine, enjoy the evening view of Bangkok from the sky.

 Since shopping is a main tourist activity in Bangkok, tourist attractions are not that many.
 This is the reason why most tourists opt to have a day trip somewhere away from the city proper.
 During my first trip, we had a day trip to Ayutthaya Historical Park to visit the ruins of the old city and is part of the UNESCO World Heritage Site.
 There are a dozen temples inside the park but the most visited one is Wat Mahathat for a Buddha head strangled by a tree.
 Bang Pa-In Royal Palace is also an interesting spot to visit in Ayutthaya.
 Discover the summer palace and explore the palace used by the Thai kings.
 Go back to Bangkok on a cruise on Chao Phraya River while enjoying buffet lunch onboard.